The eighth season of the Pro Kabaddi League (PKL) gets underway on December 22 when Bengaluru Bulls takes on former champion U Mumba in Bengaluru.

 The entire PKL season will be held inside a bio-bubble at the Sheraton Grand Hotel in Bengaluru and will be the first indoor sporting league to return after the coronavirus pandemic.

-Ahead of what promises to be an enthralling season, here are five key players to watch out for -
+Ahead of what promises to be an enthralling season, here are five top defenders to look out for -

 Fazel Atrachali became the first player to reach the one crore mark in season six when U Mumba bought the Iranian defender.
 As the captain of U Mumba, Fazel leads by example, and was the defender to score above 80 tackle points last season (82 points).
 Guarding the left corner, the muscular Iranian was the first foreign defender to score 300 tackle points in the league.
 Fazel is one of the only two players with multiple best defender awards.

 The captain of UP Yoddha, Nitesh Kumar was the first and only defender to score 100 tackle points in a single Pro Kabaddi League campaign and subsequently was named the best defender in season six.
 Mastering the ankle hold, the 24-year-old lad’s eight High 5s in season six are the second-most by a defender in a single campaign.
 Nitesh scored the third-highest tackle points (75 points) and six High 5s last season.

 Sandep Kumar Dhull - Jaipur Pink Panthers